damianh/lab/dotnet/AspNetCoreMultipleApps/README.md

 1. Each WebApplication is hosted and run as a HostedService which manages their lifecycle with respect to `MainHost`.

-1. The port numbers the WebApplication's are bind to are choose by the OS.
-This removes any possibility of start up exceptions attempting to bind to used port number.
+1. The port numbers the WebApplication's are bind to are choosen by the OS.
+This removes any possibility of start up exceptions attempting to bind to a used port number.
 Since these aren't known until after the listener is running, `HostedServiceContext` is used to capture these values which is then subsequently used in the proxy.